 Successful product managers have a proven record of displaying soft skills, so bring specific examples to the negotiating table.
 Explain how you will not only check the boxes in the job description but elevate yourself and the role to add even more value, particularly if you’re pursuing a management position.

-For anyone entering into a salary negotiation, it’s critical to keep a few concepts top of mind:
+For anyone entering into a product management salary negotiation, it’s critical to keep a few concepts top of mind:

 - You have value—You wouldn’t be this far along in the process if they don’t think you’re going to be an asset to the company and are willing to invest in you.
 So act like it during negotiations.